What Makes a Man a Man?

 So how do these researchers challenge men's masculinity?

 Some studies have had men complete a bogus test of "male knowledge."
 They are then either given positive or negative feedback (which would be the masculinity challenge) about how well they did.
-Other studies have had men tie either a rope, or braid her (the masculinity threat), while others have had them use feminine smelling hand lotion.
+Other studies have had men tie either a rope or braid hair (the masculinity threat), while others have had them use feminine smelling hand lotion.

 Interestingly, if men can affirm their masculinity (e.g., by saying "I am not gay") prior to being threatened, they do not display increased aggression.

-These same studies (well many of them) did not find similar results for women.
+These same experiments (well many of them) did not find similar results for women.

-A basic hope behind this research is that by making men more comfortable/secure with their masculinity, aggression could be reduced.
+A basic hope behind this research is that by making men more comfortable and secure with their masculinity, aggression could be reduced.
 After all, if the causes of aggression are not uncovered, aggression will never be alleviated.

-And, stepping away from aggression, men perhaps in many cases don't do things they would otherwise enjoy for fear of being perceived as feminine.
-So, again, if ways can be found (except aggression) to solidify men's perceived masculinity, perhaps males can be "freed" psychologically to enjoy these things.
+Stepping away from aggression, men perhaps in many cases don't do things they would otherwise enjoy for fear of being perceived as feminine.
+So, again, if ways can be found (excluding aggression) to solidify men's perceived masculinity, perhaps males can be "freed" psychologically to enjoy these things.

 Or at the very least, maybe we can reach a point as a society where men don't feel weird holding their girlfriend or wife's purse.

-The link below gives the reference for an article that reviews all of this research in detail http://cdp.sagepub.com/content/20/2/82.short
+See here if you're interested in an article that reviews all of this research in detail.